Akshay-Vs/Akshay-Vs/README.md

 - 👋 Hi, I’m @Akshay-Vs
-- 👀 I’m interested in Python programming
+- 👀 I’m interested in Python programming and game development
-- 🌱 I’m currently learning
+- 🌱 I’m currently working on a 3D game
 - 💞️ I’m looking to collaborate on python programmers
-- 📫 How to reach me ...
+- 📫 How to reach me: akshay.vs2005@gmail.com

 <!---
 Akshay-Vs/Akshay-Vs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.